What is the best part about adopting a child in Georgia?

 Where can I find children who are available for adoption through foster care in Georgia?

-Can I advertise my desire to adopt in Georgia?
+Can I advertise my desire to adopt?

 No. Only licensed child-placing agencies in Georgia are allowed to advertise (OCGA 19-8-24).